 You can always upgrade to a VPS when you need one, but managed plans often start at around $20 or more, which is a significant increase in costs.
 Unmanaged plans are a lot cheaper and still provide you with performance benefits, but they require you to be comfortable using the command line.

-When do you think is the right time to make the jump from shared hosting to a VPS?
+When do you think is the right time to make the jump from shared hosting vs a virtual private server?
 Share your experiences with us in the comments section below!

 Article thumbnail image by Aukote / shutterstock.com.